I LOVE winter and traveling to cold weather destinations. I know a lot of people…

 2. Fort Zachary Taylor Historic State Park, Key West, FL

-You may notice for such a coastal location, Key West doesn’t exactly have much of a beach scene.
+You may notice that for such a coastal location, Key West doesn’t exactly have much of a beach scene.
 This isn’t true; it’s just that the beach is a little bit of a local secret.
-Over on the southern edge of the city sits Fort Zachary Taylor Historic State Park, aka Fort Taylor.
+On the southern edge of the city, Fort Zachary Taylor Historic State Park, also known as Fort Taylor, is situated.

-The fort itself is a must-visit for history buffs, especially war history buffs.
+The fort itself is a must-visit for history enthusiasts, particularly those with an interest in war history.
 It currently houses the largest Civil War armament in the entire world and has also seen soldiers through the Spanish-American War, WWI, WWII, and the Cuban Missile Crisis.
 If those red-brick walls could talk…

 The beach in question is at the southern end.
 After you’ve explored Fort Taylor, head over to enjoy some sunbathing, swimming, snorkeling, and even scuba diving.
 A bonus for scuba divers – you can see the new coral reef that Key West is building!
 Stay until sundown to enjoy one of the most glorious sunsets in Florida.